OpenERP – Asterisk connector

 Use the click2dial feature

-In OpenERP, go to any menu that give you access to Partners and open a partner that you want to call.
-In the General tab, select the Partner contact that you want to call.
-Next to the Phone and Mobile fields, you should see a Dial button.
+In Odoo, go to any menu that give you access to Partners and open a partner that you want to call.
+On v10, next to the Phone and Mobile fields, you should see a Dial button ; on v11/12, just use the link on the phone number itself.

 Here is the complete usage scenario pf the click2dial feature :

-OpenERP reformats the phone number using the different prefixes defined for this Asterisk server.
-Then OpenERP connects to the Asterisk Manager Interface and sends a request.
+2. Odoo reformats the phone number and connects to the Asterisk Manager Interface and sends a request.

 Quiet click2dial